akiradeveloper/dm-writeboost-tools/README.md

 Check if the log was written successfully.

-* `writeboost-cli check /dev/cache 1` checks the segment ID 1.
+* `writeboost-cli check /dev/cache --segid=1` checks the segment ID 1.
+Returns 0 on success.
+* `writeboost-cli check /dev/cache -a` checks all the segments.
 Returns 0 on success.

 ### create